There are literally thousands of jazz guitar chords, but don’t worry: you don’t have to learn them all to start playing jazz.

 This lesson explains what ‘2 5 1’ actually means, and provides example chord progressions so that you can play it for yourself.

-If you just want to play some nice 2 5 1 progressions, you can skip the theory and find some nice chords near the end of the lesson!
+If you want to play some 2 5 1 progressions, examples can be found at the end of this lesson.
+Be sure to come back and learn the theory, too!

 2 5 1 Progression Lesson: Introduction